Saurath Sabha

 Saurath Sabha is a historical village situated approximately 6 km northeast of Madhubani in the Madhubani district of Bihar, India.
-It is famous for its annual gathering of thousands of Maithil Brahman to match couples during the Hindu months of Jyestha-Aasadh.
+It is famous for its several centuries old tradition of annual gathering of thousands of Maithil Brahman to match couples during the Hindu months of Jyestha-Aasadh.
 The gathering is organised in an orchard covering 22 acres (bighas) of land, which are said to have been donated by the Maharaja of Darbhanga.
 It is an important social event in India that is focused on arranged marriages between Maithil men and women according to a reading of their lineage history by the registrars (Panjikars).
+The significance of the tradition has been gradually fallen down in the modern era but it is still alive ceremonially.
+In the year 2025, it was inngrauted on 28 May by the Sadar SDO Chandan Jha of Madhubani city.